microsoft/fluentui/packages/react-text/Spec.md

 ### make-styles rules

-Finally, we're also making available the styling used internally in Text for a lightweight styling solution if you want to avoid dependencies on Text or the added JavaScript layers of Text/wrappers.
+Finally, we're also making available the styling used internally in Text for a lightweight styling solution if you want to avoid using Text or the added JavaScript layers of Text/wrappers.
-This is achieved with the `make-styles` rules being available for the user in the `react-theme` package, because they follow the Fluent design standards for Typography.
+This is achieved with the `make-styles` rules being available to the user so that they can follow the Fluent design standards for Typography.

 ## Sample Code